Vanessa22400/Delay-Analysis_Deutsche_Bahn/README.md

 This project uses two complementary predictive tasks aligned with practical decision needs:

-**Regression Task**
-Focused on estimating expected delay minutes under typical operating conditions.
+**Regression Task**: Focused on estimating expected delay minutes under typical operating conditions.
 To avoid extreme values distorting minute-level prediction, outliers are excluded from the regression training set.

-**Classification Task**
-Focused on identifying higher-risk scenarios using a critical delay definition (delay above 5 minutes).
+**Classification Task**: Focused on identifying higher-risk scenarios using a critical delay definition (delay above 5 minutes).
 This framing is more actionable for planning and passenger communication, and better reflects operational risk management.

 Model choice prioritized **interpretability**, non-linear pattern capture, and alignment with real-world constraints.